plonskipe/plonskipe.github.io/about.markdown

 **Research**

 I study affective information processing, with a focus on mindfulness and emotion regulation.
 I am interested in psychophysiological processes, subjective experience, and behavior.
-I aim to build knowledge that will help to address collective problems, improve health, and optimize performance.
+I aim to build knowledge that will help to address collective problems, optimize performance, and improve health.
 One way to visualize my psychological framework is:

 {:refdef: style="text-align: center;"}
 ![three-way venn diagram with affect, behavior, and cognition; all inside social and cultural context](/assets/abccs.png)